DNWMNCR/JavaForSmallTeams/tests/900_testing_FAQS.md

 ### How Do I test Hashcode and Equals?

-Testing hashcode and equals can be fiddly and time consuming, raising questions about whether it is time well spent given that the code is likely to have been auto-generated.
+Testing hashcode and equals can be fiddly and time consuming, which raises questions about whether it is time well spent given that the code is likely to have been auto-generated.

-Equals verifier project provides a good (partial) solution
+Equals verifier project provides a good (partial) solution:

 http://www.jqno.nl/equalsverifier/

-It checks that a class fulfils the hashcode-equals contract with a single line test that is trivial to write.
+It checks that a class fulfils the hashcode-equals contract with a single line test that is trivial to write:

 ```java
   @Test